yichenchong/i_for_eyesore/README.md

 The extension uses the Chrome extension content script functionality to inject scripts to modify the DOM and CSS on certain sites.

-**Why use pure JavaScript and not &lt;insert web technology here&gt;?**
+**Why use pure TypeScript and not &lt;insert web technology here&gt;?**

-This is meant to be a quick, minimal project, and I don't want to have to CI my build process.
-Also, the extension is insanely simple, and is meant to be easy to understand.
+The extension is insanely simple, and is meant to be easy to understand.
 I don't want a low bus factor on this.
-That being said, I am considering moving to TypeScript, to add better interfaces to be rigorous while reducing the code duplication.
+That being said, TypeScript, in my opinion, has a low learning curve once you know JavaScript, and the build process is simple enough.

 **I'm not too sure how to code well, but I would like something to change on this webpage.**
 Create an issue on this repository, and put the details of the site you'd like for the extension to modify.